-Some Starbucks now have coffee ice cubes -- for 80 cents a pop
+Some Starbucks now have coffee ice cubes -- for 80 cents more

 Related: Starbucks: Nearly a third of sales were made digitally last quarter

 Customers can add the ice to their iced espresso or brewed coffee drinks, but it won't be cheap.
-The caffeinated cubes, which are made from Colombian coffee, will cost an extra 80 cents.
+The caffeinated cubes, which are made from Colombian coffee, will cost an extra 80 cents per drink.

 So far, they're only available in a small number of Starbucks (SBUX) -- the franchise had 12,711 stores as of October, and most are not located in either St. Louis or Baltimore.